 Securing entry and exit capacity at interconnection points

 Separate processes to trigger investment at interconnection points (IP) came into force on 1st April 2017.
-These processes have some common aspects to the PARCA process that applies at non-IP points, by providing a clear and structured process to signal interest in incremental capacity and the provision by us, in conjunction with adjacent transmission system owners (TSO), of technical reports to confirm the mechanisms, timescales and costs for the provision of this capacity.
+These processes have some common aspects to the PARCA process that applies at non-IP, by providing a clear and structured process to signal interest in incremental capacity and the provision by us, in conjunction with adjacent transmission system owners (TSO), of technical reports to confirm the mechanisms, timescales and costs for the provision of this capacity.
 The differences in the two approaches derive from the need to develop joint proposals between adjacent TSOs, for which regulatory approval needs to be obtained, and are reflected in changes to the stage of the process analogous to phase 1 of a PARCA.

 It should be noted that there may be a lead-time associated with customers obtaining access to the system.
 Under the requirements of the Planning Act, and combined with the extended timescales associated with the incremental process at IP, the anticipated lead-time for the delivery of most reinforcement projects is up to eight years and six months (102 months).
 Customers are encouraged to enter into discussions with us at an early stage so that they fully understand the processes required to connect and use the system.